Variable Declaration in Visual Basic

 Dim i, j, k As Integer ' All three variables in the preceding statement are declared as Integer.
 Dim l, m As Long, x, y As Single ' In the preceding statement, l and m are Long, x and y are Single.

-Visual Basic 2008 introduces the use of type inference to determine the data types of local variables declared without an As clause.
+Type inference is used to determine the data types of local variables declared without an As clause.
 The compiler infers the type of the variable from the type of the initialization expression.
 This enables you to declare variables without explicitly stating a type.
 In the following example, both num1 and num2 are strongly typed as integers.

 The lifetime of a variable is the period of time during which it is available for use.
 In general, a variable exists as long as the element that declares it (such as a procedure or class) continues to exist.
 In some cases it is possible to extend a variable's lifetime.
 For more information, see Lifetime in Visual Basic.